Is a Correction Looming Ahead for Edwards Lifesciences Corporation (EW)

 EW’s Market Performance

-EW stocks went up by 3.13% for the week, with a monthly jump of 2.45% and a quarterly performance of -14.16%, while its annual performance rate touched -25.65%.
-The volatility ratio for the week stands at 2.87% while the volatility levels for the past 30 days are set at 3.01% for Edwards Lifesciences Corporation.
-The simple moving average for the period of the last 20 days is 1.83% for EW stocks with a simple moving average of -15.04% for the last 200 days.
+EW stocks went down by -14.70% for the week, with a monthly drop of -12.34% and a quarterly performance of -29.14%, while its annual performance rate touched -39.55%.
+The volatility ratio for the week stands at 3.82% while the volatility levels for the past 30 days are set at 3.21% for Edwards Lifesciences Corporation.
+The simple moving average for the period of the last 20 days is -14.07% for EW stocks with a simple moving average of -28.39% for the last 200 days.

 Analysts’ Opinion of EW

-Many brokerage firms have already submitted their reports for EW stocks, with Mizuho repeating the rating for EW by listing it as a “Buy.”
-The predicted price for EW in the upcoming period, according to Mizuho is $100 based on the research report published on October 26th of the current year 2022.

-Barclays, on the other hand, stated in their research note that they expect to see EW reach a price target of $96.
-The rating they have provided for EW stocks is “Overweight” according to the report published on October 18th, 2022.
+Mizuho, on the other hand, stated in their research note that they expect to see EW reach a price target of $100.
+The rating they have provided for EW stocks is “Buy” according to the report published on October 26th, 2022.

-Jefferies gave a rating of “Buy” to EW, setting the target price at $110 in the report published on October 12th of the current year.
+Barclays gave a rating of “Overweight” to EW, setting the target price at $96 in the report published on October 18th of the current year.

-Volatility was left at 3.01%, however, over the last 30 days, the volatility rate increased by 2.87%, as shares surge +2.95% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -14.15% lower at present.
+Volatility was left at 3.21%, however, over the last 30 days, the volatility rate increased by 3.82%, as shares sank -15.25% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -26.50% lower at present.

-During the last 5 trading sessions, EW rose by +3.13%, which changed the moving average for the period of 200-days by -29.23% in comparison to the 20-day moving average, which settled at $84.87.
-In addition, Edwards Lifesciences Corporation saw -33.38% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, EW fell by -14.70%, which changed the moving average for the period of 200-days by -39.87% in comparison to the 20-day moving average, which settled at $83.63.
+In addition, Edwards Lifesciences Corporation saw -44.09% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading